-If whistle blowers feel that they cannot give their name, the Council will make a judgement on whether or not to consider the matter depending upon such things as:

-- the seriousness of the issue

-- whether the concern is believable; and

-- whether it can carry out a sufficient investigation based on the information provided
+- 6.4.2 If whistle blowers feel that they cannot give their name, the Council will make a judgement on whether or not to consider the matter depending upon such things as: - the seriousness of the issue - whether the concern is believable; and - whether it can carry out a sufficient investigation based on the information provided

-Assurances to third parties
+6.5 Assurances to third parties

-The assurances provided to employees raising concerns cannot be given in the same way to third parties.
+- 6.5.1 The assurances provided to employees raising concerns cannot be given in the same way to third parties.
 For example, the Council cannot guarantee protection to employees of third party (contractor) organisations.
-However, we expect that all contractors are aware of the Council's whistle blowing procedures, and act in accordance with these.

-Further, with regard to members of the Public, whilst they are not afforded statutory protection in the same way as employees, the Council is committed to treating all citizens fairly.
+However, we expect that all contractors are aware of the Council's whistle blowing procedures, and act in accordance with these. - 6.5.2 Further, with regard to members of the Public, whilst they are not afforded statutory protection in the same way as employees, the Council is committed to treating all citizens fairly.
 Raising a concern under this policy will not affect the rights of any council citizens as set out within the Council's Constitution.

-Untrue Allegations
+6.6 Untrue Allegations

-If a whistle blower makes an allegation which they believe is true, but it is not confirmed by an investigation, the Council will not take any action against them.
+6.6.1 If a whistle blower makes an allegation which they believe is true, but it is not confirmed by an investigation, the Council will not take any action against them.
 However, if a whistle blower makes a deliberately false vexatious or malicious allegation which they know is untrue, the Council will take appropriate disciplinary or legal action against them.
 Allegations of this nature are not protected by the Public Interest Disclosure Act 1998.

-3. How to raise a Concern
+6.7 How to raise a Concern

-Guidance for Members of the Public, Contractors, Councillors and Partners organisations who suspect a Council Employee, another Councillor, Organisational Partner organisations who suspect a Council Employee, another Councillor, Organisational Partners or other Contractors (in their dealings with the Council) of impropriety or illegality should contact one of the following:
+Guidance for Members of the Public, Contractors, Councillors and Partners Members of the Public, Contractors and Councillors and those involved with partner organisations who suspect a Council Employee, another Councillor, Organisational Partners or other Contractors (in their dealings with the Council) of impropriety or illegality should contact one of the following: